Prashanthireddy26/Spotify_dummy/README.md

 # Spotify_dummy
-this is the cloning  Spotify_mobile Player
+this is the cloning  Spotify_mobile Player page